psuanm5030/beautiful-jekyll/professional-portfolio.md

 permalink: /professional-portfolio/
 ---

-Below is my listing of the various projects / analyses / processes I have helped enable.
+Here are some of the projects / analyses / processes I have helped enable over the years.
 Please note that I have had to leave certain details out and blur screenshots to respect employer privacy.

 ### Travel & Entertainment Expense Fraud Review Process